 A few meters away from the Puente de San Miguel you´ll find the Banos Arabes.
 This hammam dating back to the 13th century is one of the best preserved in the region.
 Located at the entrance to the Iglesia del Espiritu Santo street is the impressive Puerta de Almocabar that served as the main entrance to the town in the 13th century.

 Ronda is also well known for it´s bullring which is one of the oldest and nicest in the whole of Spain, the building houses a museum.
 During the famous September feria one can see traditional bullfights and original 18th century costumes worn by the bullfighters.
 Other sights worth visiting within the town include; Iglesia de Santa Maria la Mayor, Alminar de San Sebastian, Muralla y Puerta de Cijara and the Casa Don Bosco.
 There are several interesting museums located in the old town.

 Ronda counts many bars and restaurants, some with excellent dishes and tapas while others should best be avoided...
-Ask us for our experienced advice when you go out for a diner or a bite!
+Ask us for our experienced advice when you go out for lunch/dinner or a bite!

 Feria de Pedro Romero

 A celebration in September of every year in honour of the famous bullfighter Pedro Romero, influential 18th century Spanish painter, Francisco de la Goya and the great 20th century bullfighter, Antoñio Ordóñez, to whom the vision of the Ronda's modern Feria Goyesca can be attributed.